efdevcon/DIPs/DIPs/DIP-#.md

 **The core Hub coordinators and points of contact will be:**
 - Anna Alexa - Governance and Community at Celo Foundation, formerly community at MakerDAO and part of Meta Gamma Delta grants DAO
-- Shelby Steidl - Governance Operations Lead at ZKsync Association, formerly Governance Facilitator at Radworks
+- Shelby Steidl - Governance Experience Lead at ZKsync Association, formerly Governance Facilitator at Radworks

 **Addition Contributors:**
 - Trach - Chief Gov Officer at Eigen Foundation, formerly cofounder at Coordinape, contributor to Yearn